Chike17/spotify-web-app/README.md

 9. Songs that are next in the queue automatically get played.

 UI Considerations
 1. The scroll for the songs in the queue works almost exclusively when the mouse is placed directly on the scroll bar.
-Given more time I would have the scroll work when the mouse is placed anywhere on the queue of songs.
-React seems to make it a bit tricky to get that to work.
-I thought that it had something to do with me using a table element for the songs in the queue but that doesn't seem to be the problem.
+React seems to not play well with regular scroll elements.
+I'm working through solving that.

 2. I would like to get the songs in the queue to get played when clicked on.
-The native onClick function in React was being very inconsistent with responding to clicks.
+But the native onClick function in React was being very inconsistent with responding to clicks.
 So I left that functionality out for now.
-Right now the only way to move from one track to the next is to click on the before and previous arrows.
+Right now to move from one track to the next you must click on the before and previous arrows.

 3. I would like the user to be able to click on the progress bar to move the song time to any position they want.
+That feature is on the way.

 4. State Management.
 There is a good amount of state being passed around in this app.
-I was getting started on implementing Redux to make understanding the state of this application easier.
-But for the sake of time I submitted it without Redux.
+So Redux is somnething that I plan on implementing.